Pennsylvania ABLE Accounts:

 The federal ABLE Act is based on college 529 Plans, and it allows the states to enact legislation allowing an individual with disabilities to open an account which is not countable as a resource to determine the individual’s eligibility for resource- and income-dependent public benefits, such as Supplemental Security Income (SSI) and Medicaid (called Medical Assistance in Pennsylvania).
 The individual (or anyone else) may then contribute money in the ABLE Account while retaining eligibility for public benefits.
 Any income generated by the ABLE Account is not subject to income tax.
 ABLE Accounts may be established by the individual with a disability himself or herself, or by his or her Agent under a Power of Attorney, legal guardian, or parent.
 Unlike with Special Needs Trusts, the account beneficiary may manage the account, determine what distributions are appropriate, and use a debit card to make expenditures.
 While the federal law allows each state to set up its own ABLE Account program, the federal law provides that an individual with a disability may only have one ABLE Account.

 Under present law, ABLE Accounts are only available to individuals who became disabled prior to attaining age twenty-six (26).
 An individual with a disability may open an ABLE Account if he or she is older than twenty-six, but they must be able to prove that their disability manifested before age twenty-six.
 There is pending federal legislation that would raise this age limit to forty-six (46), but it has not yet been signed into law.
-Presently, contributions to an ABLE Account are limited per year to the federal gift tax exclusion; since the current gift tax exclusion for 2016 and 2017 is $14,000.00, contributions to the ABLE Account from all sources cannot currently exceed $14,000.00 per year.
-ABLE Accounts have a total account limit equal to the state’s cap on 529 Plans, which in Pennsylvania is $511,758.00 for 2016.
+Presently, contributions to an ABLE Account are limited per year to the federal gift tax exclusion; since the current gift tax exclusion for 2017 is $14,000.00, contributions to the ABLE Account from all sources cannot currently exceed $14,000.00 per year.
+ABLE Accounts have a total account limit equal to the state’s cap on 529 Plans, which in Pennsylvania is $511,758.00 for 2017.
 Despite this cap, the beneficiary of an ABLE Account will be considered ineligible for SSI if the balance in the ABLE Account exceeds $100,000.00.
 Eligibility for Medical Assistance is not affected by the ABLE Account limit.

 The federal ABLE Act legislation provides that states may assert a payback from the ABLE Account upon the passing of the beneficiary for Medical Assistance paid by the state for the account beneficiary after the establishment of the ABLE Account.
 In contrast, federal law provides that states may assert a payback against a Self-Funded Special Needs Trust upon the passing of the beneficiary equal to the total amount of Medical Assistance paid for the trust beneficiary during the beneficiary’s lifetime.
 Pennsylvania’s ABLE Act does not currently contain a payback requirement.
 The Pennsylvania Department of Human Services’ position on asserting paybacks against Pennsylvania ABLE Accounts is currently unclear.